andrew/ultimate-awesome/README.md

 - [awesome-webcomponents](https://github.com/obetomuniz/awesome-webcomponents) - A curated list of awesome Web Components tools, articles and resources.
 - [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
 - [WinUI-3-Apps-List](https://github.com/DesignLipsx/WinUI-3-Apps-List) - A curated collection of over 420+ apps that embrace the WinUI 3 Design.
+- [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
+- [awesome-gpui](https://github.com/zed-industries/awesome-gpui) - Awesome projects, built with or for GPUI!.
 - [awesome-torch](https://github.com/carpedm20/awesome-torch) - A curated list of awesome Torch tutorials, projects and communities.
-- [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
 - [awesome-material](https://github.com/sachin1092/awesome-material) - A curated list of Google's material design libraries for different frameworks.
 - [awesome-ios-books](https://github.com/bystritskiy/awesome-ios-books) - 📚 Directory of iOS books.
 - [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.